oracle/node-oracledb/doc/src/api_manual/oracledb.rst

           - Both
           - .. _getconnectiondbattrsprivilege:

             The privilege to use when establishing connection to the database.
 This optional property should be one of the :ref:`privileged connection constants <oracledbconstantsprivilege>`.
-Multiple privileges may be used by when required, for example ``oracledb.SYSDBA | oracledb.SYSPRELIM``.
+All privileges must be specified individually except for ``oracledb.SYSPRELIM``.

+            ``oracledb.SYSPRELIM`` is specified only for startup and shutdown calls and must be used in combination with ``SYSDBA`` (``oracledb.SYSDBA | oracledb.SYSPRELIM``) or ``SYSOPER`` (``oracledb.SYOPER | oracledb.SYSPRELIM``).

             See :ref:`Privileged Connections <privconn>` for more information.

-            Note only non-pooled connections can be privileged.

             .. versionadded:: 2.1

+            .. versionchanged:: 6.5.1

+              The database privilege can be specified for pooled connections.
         * - ``shardingKey``
           - Array
           - Thick